- Fields Center Home

 - Physical therapy: Physical therapy is critical in maintaining joint mobility, stretching and strengthening muscles and in preventing and improving chronic pain.
 A guide to physical therapy in FSHD written by our senior physical therapist, Shree Pandya, and others was published by The FSH Society.
 A copy of the brochure can be downloaded here.

-- Treatment of breathing problems: As described above, about 1% of individuals with FSHD develop symptoms related to a reduced lung capacity.
+- Treatment of breathing problems: As described in section 2, significant reduction in lung capacity in patients with FSHD is uncommon but more likely to be observe in those with more with more severe disease.
+Patient with symptoms of non-restful sleep, morning headaches, the need to prop oneself on two or more pillows when sleeping, and excessive short of breath with minimal exertion may be indications of reduced lung capacity.
+Such patients should undergo evaluation of their lung capacity (pulmonary function test).
+About 1% of individuals with FSHD develop significant symptoms related to a reduced lung capacity.
 The initial intervention in such patient is the use of a BiPAP machine typically at night.
 The BiPAP machine is a portable device that fits on a nightstand and generates intermittent pressure.
 The pressure, transmitted to the patient’s lungs through a face or nasal mask, helps them take a deeper breath.
 If the lung capacity is severely reduced, BiPAP may not adequately compensate for the patient’s breathing problems.
 In such cases, a ventilator that provides a fixed volume of air to the patient’s lungs, typically through a tracheotomy, may be required.

 - What is FSHD?

 - Does FSHD affect other parts of the body?

 - Is infantile FSHD different from other forms of FSHD?

 - What can someone with FSHD Expect as they age?

 - Are there any treatments for FSHD?